adecang/adecang.github.io/English/media/health/sixoclocknews_20200120_coronavirus.md

 This will revive painful memories of SARS also caused by a coronavirus which killed nearly eight hundred people worldwide almost two decades ago.
 That outbreak, initially covered up by China, was eventually brought under control by isolating patients and through international cooperation.
 Global health officials say China has learnt from past mistakes but it may be weeks or months yet before we know how big a threat this new virus poses.

 <div style="page-break-after: always;"></div>
 ### Vocab

+a virus
+a coronavirus
 a disease
 to infect
 to contract
 a case

 the flu
 respiratory problems
+cough
-cough, to cough
+to cough
 fever
+feverish
+to have fever
+to have a temperature

 to spread, spread, spread
 a surge
 an upsurge

 hygiene
 tropical medecine
 to screen
 SARS

 to cover up
 to bring under control
 to isolate